nbuenger/ioBroker.govee/README.md

 ## govee adapter for ioBroker

-control govee lights over there api
+control govee lights over there api<br><br>
+**Govee** is a brand of DE-GOVEE Moments Ltd.<br>
+All images and trademarks are for illustrative purposes only and I do not collect any rights to the trademark.<br>
+For more information, visit the Govee page: https://us.govee.com/

 ## THIS VERSION IS FOR TEST ONLY
 This Govee Adapter for ioBroker is in development.
 Some functions may not work probably.